Best Photo Storage and Backup Methods

 Cloud Thinking

-My backup PC and the USB hard drive puts me in the same position as a NAS.
+By this point, I hope you are thinking that my backup PC and USB external drive solutions put me in the same position as a NAS.
 They back up my data but won’t withstand my worst-case scenarios.

-I’m currently with BT, using their mid-range Halo service, which comes with 1000GB (1TB) of cloud storage.
-That’s a lot of storage right now and, where I spent the time to sort out my really important data, I’m using just 50% of that space.
-It’s likely that other internet service providers lay on similar benefits.
-It’s worth investigating this when considering swapping to a new provider and, certainly, before paying for space from Google, Dropbox, and many other Cloud service providers.
+It’s likely that other internet service providers lay on similar benefits to BT.
+It’s worth investigating this when considering swapping to a new provider and, certainly, before paying for space from IDrive, Google, Dropbox, and many other Cloud service providers.

 Strategy to Photo Storage and Backup

-What I have achieved by storing and backing up my photos and other data in this way is…
+By storing and backing up my photos and other data in this way, I have achieved…

-• At least 3 copies of my data – including my laptop that creates or copies the data
+• At least 3 copies of my data – camera, laptop, synched home backup and cloud services

 • A minimum of 2 media types – various Disks and Cloud storage